 Pigma also offer brush pens in nine colours.
 The soft brush tip pens can be used for hand lettering, as well as drawing and illustration.
 The soft brush tip is flexible enabling variable line thicknesses.
 The Sakura Pigm ink is permanent, waterproof, fade resistant, quick drying and pH-neutral.

-The newest addition to my collection and coming soon to the shop is the Pentel Brush Sign Pen.
-Available in 12 (soon to be 24) colours.
+My top recommendation for beginners and those who like lots of colours is the Pentel Brush Sign Pen.
+Available in 24 colours.
 A small but flexible nib makes them ideal for beginners.
-The waterbased ink can be watered down and blended.
+The water-based ink can be watered down and blended.
 These pens have a slower, drier ink flow for a consistent colour.
 Produced with 81% recycled material.
+Available to purchase individually or as a set of three, 12 or 24.
 Be careful not to confuse them with the Pentel Sign Pen which does not have a flexible nib.

 Papermania metallic brush pens are great on black paper and will give a shimmery finish.